Malaysia mistook slain Kim Jong Nam for South Korean

 North Korea does not even acknowledge the dead man is Kim Jong Nam.
 Pyongyang continues to refer to him as Kim Chol, the name on the diplomatic passport Kim was carrying when he died.

-The North Koreans might never have acknowledged the slain man to be Kim Jong Un's half brother, if Malaysian police had sent his passport to their mission in Seoul instead of the South Korean embassy.
+The world might never have known the slain man to be Kim Jong Nam if Malaysian police had sent a copy of his passport to the North Korean embassy, not the South Korean one.
 South Korean intelligence officers say Kim Jong Un had issued standing orders for the elimination of his elder half-brother.

 Kim Jong Nam’s murder was remarkably public, according to North Korea analysts.
 The assassins chose an airport covered by CCTV cameras and a designated weapon of mass destruction possessed by only a few states, North Korea among them.